dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

         </form>
     </div>
 </template>
 {% endhighlight %}

-This is a pretty bog-standard Html form, but note a couple of things:
+This is a pretty bog-standard HTML form, but note a couple of things:

-* The form has a `v-on` binding so that we can handle the form's `submit` event, which is also suffixed with `.prevent`, preventing the event from firing its default action; a handy idiom for calling `preventDefault()` on the event object we would otherwise be working with were we doing this manually
+* The form has a `v-on` binding so that we can handle the form's `submit` event.
+This event is also suffixed with `.prevent` to prevent the event from firing its default action.
+This is a handy idiom for calling `preventDefault()` on the event object we would otherwise be working with if we were doing things manually.

-* The textbox is bound to the `itemText` property via the `v-model` binding, allowing us to retrieve the text that the user types in
+* The textbox is bound to the `itemText` property via the `v-model` binding.
+This allows us to retrieve the text that the user types in.

 Underneath, add the script for our component: